fabiangeisler/pyshotgrid/README.md

 No, just a brainchild from me, [Fabian Geisler](https://github.com/fabiangeisler).
 I am a Pipeline Developer based in Berlin.
 Feel free to follow me on GitHub. :)

+## How will the rebranding from "ShotGrid" to "Flow Production Tracking" affect this project?
+There will be no code-breaking name changes and `pyshotgrid` will not be rebranded.
+Only docs and docstrings will use the new name.

 # Credits